filleben/F1Dictionary/README.md

 ---

-Formula One is a very techinal sport full of complicated and unusual terms for both new and seasoned fans, which are used frequetly on both social media and during race boardcasts.
-The goal of this project is to make a application that can display these terms with their associated definition, to hopefully increase the knowledge and understanding of fans.
-The project will allow users to add terms and defitions into the database, update and delete definations.
+Formula One is a very technical sport full of complicated and unusual terms for both new and seasoned fans, which are used frequently on both social media and during race broadcasts.
+The goal of this project is to make an application that can display these terms with their associated definition, to hopefully increase the knowledge and understanding of fans.
+The project will allow users to add terms and definitions into the database, update and delete definitions.

 ## Table of Contents